Keeley Hawes: Career

 From 2016 to 2019, Hawes played the main role of Louisa Durrell in ITV's popular comedy-drama The Durrells.
 She appeared in 2018's TV series Bodyguard, in which she played Home Secretary Julia Montague, and was nominated for a BAFTA for the role.
-Also in 2018, Hawes also played Dorothy Wick in Mrs Wilson, opposite Iain Glen.
+Also in 2018, Hawes played Dorothy Wick in Mrs Wilson, opposite Iain Glen.
 Hawes came in at number 38 on the 2018 Radio Times TV 100 list, determined by television executives and broadcasting veterans.
 She has since appeared in Traitors and Summer of Rockets, both in 2019.

 Hawes later played Detective Chief Inspector Caroline Goode in the 2020 miniseries Honour which was based on the real life murder of Banaz Mahmod.
 She also appeared in the films Misbehaviour and Rebecca that year.
 In 2021, Hawes co-created, served as an executive producer and starred in the ITV comedy-drama Finding Alice as Alice Dillion.
 It was later announced that there would be a second series.

-In 2021, Hawes appeared in the Russell T. Davis five-part drama It's a Sin as Valerie Tozer.
+In 2021, Hawes appeared in the Russell T. Davies five-part drama It's a Sin as Valerie Tozer.
 The series follows five 18-year-olds who move to London in 1981 and have their lives turned upside down by the AIDS crisis.
 It aired on Channel 4 and on HBO Max in the United States.
 Critics and viewers praised her performance in the final episode as "outstanding and magnificent" and a "masterclass".
 Similarly, the Radio Times described her performance as "stunning" and "heartbreaking."
-Critics and viewers also expressed their desire for Hawes to win BAFTAs for her performance.
+Critics and viewers also expressed their desire for Hawes to win a BAFTA and other awards for her performance.
 The following month, Hawes appeared as actress Patricia Neal in 2021 film To Olivia, which revolves around her marriage to Roald Dahl and the death of their daughter.

 In June 2022, Hawes appeared in a leading role as Dr. Susannah Zellaby in Sky Max science fiction horror drama The Midwich Cuckoos based on the novel of the same name.

-In 2025, Hawes starred in The Assassin, a crime thriller television series created by Harry and Jack Williams with Freddie Highmore, for Amazon Prime Video.
+In 2024, she played Amanda Thirsk in Scoop.
+In 2025, Hawes starred in The Assassin, a thriller television series created by Harry and Jack Williams for Amazon Prime Video.